sarahrshannon/sarahrshannon.github.io/_pages/about.md

 I am excited about emerging technologies in earth observation and artificial intelligence.

-If you would like to find out more about my projects, click [here](https://sarahrshannon.github.io/research/) to see a summary of past research projects.
+If you would like to find out more about my projects, click [here](https://sarahrshannon.github.io/research/).

 <h3>Projects</h3>